Teams will consist of 2 to 6 people:

 NB: this assumes that your account was already added to JIRA.
 If not, please contact your PIMS leader or someone on the Callysto Slack workspace.

 The agile process employed by Callysto involves meetings:

 Sprint Planning (1 hour bi-weekly usually on Monday)

-this meeting marks the start of the sprint where to teams select and commit to development stories from the backlog for the 2-week sprint period.
+This meeting marks the start of the sprint where teams select and commit to development stories from the backlog for the 2-week sprint period.

 Sprint Demonstration and Backlog Grooming (1 hour bi-weekly usually on the 2nd Friday of the sprint)

 This meeting marks the end of the sprint period where development teams will demonstrate the notebooks they have created and their work can be marked as completed and ready for review by a subject matter expert.

 Incomplete work for the sprint period can be carried over to the next 2-week sprint period.

 the Backlog Grooming portion of the meeting is where new stories can be entered into the backlog and discussed for development during a future sprint.